contentacms/contenta_vue_nuxt/README.md

 *Contenta Vue.js* is an example of decoupled Drupal with [Vue.JS](https://vuejs.org) and *Contenta* JSON API.
 It uses [Nuxt.js](https://github.com/nuxt/nuxt.js) framework to create a SEO-friendly web application thanks to automated server side rendering.

+## OBJECTIVES GUIDELINES ( WHAT ARE WE DOING AND WHY ? )

+1) Demonstrate that we can build an awesome moderne JS site on the top of  **contenta CMS** JSON API.
+2) Convince Drupal and Javascript **developpers** that using **Vue.js** with **contenta** is an awesome and easy to start developper experience !
+3) Mirror Vue.js values : easy-to-adopt, easy-to-read, light, powerful, documented.
+4) That's why we MUST keep a *readable* and *easy to understand* code.
+NO **Overengineering** to keep a **low barrier to entry**.
+5) fork and start ! this project SHOULD, as far as is it possible, easily be used as a **starter** for creating a new Decoupled Drupal site with Vue.js in no-time.
+6) This application MUST be REFERENCABLE and SEO-friendly, because this is why **Nuxt.js** is used.
+7) All components and services SHOULD be *unit tested* because it is one of the main advantages of modern JS front-end to be easily unit tested.

+## CONTRIBUTING GUIDELINES

+Contributions MUST serves project objectives.
+Objectives can of course be improved in a dedicated issue !

+**master** branch will be delivered to github pages.
+**dev** is main dev branch that should be forked to implements a new feature.

+Pull request SHOULD contain related units tests.

 ## Build Setup

 ``` bash